BroBordd/udcode/README.md

-# 🚀 UD Code (Ultra-Dense Code)
+# UD Code (Ultra-Dense Code)

 > Convert any file into a high-capacity, camera-scannable square image and back, achieving up to 10x the data density of traditional QR codes.

-**UD Code** is a Python utility designed for ultra-dense data storage and transfer.
+**UD Code** is a small dumb Python utility designed for ultra-dense data storage and transfer.
 It uses a custom **8-color palette (3 bits per pixel)**, combined with built-in compression and robust alignment markers, to securely and efficiently encode binary files into images.

 ---

-## ✨ Features
+## Features

 * **Ultra-Dense Encoding:** Achieves high efficiency by mapping 3 data bits to every logical pixel.
 * **Built-in Compression:** Uses aggressive `zlib` compression (level 9) to minimize image size and maximize data capacity.